-I am a postdoc at University of Maryland and researcher in residence at EY LLP, focused primarily on deep learning.
+I am a machine learning researcher at EY LLP and University of Maryland focused primarily on deep learning.
 My research approaches machine learning from an adversarial perspective.
 In particular, I’ve worked on poison attacks, adversarial examples, learning from noisy labels, and generalization phenomena.

 Previously I worked for 8 years in optical physics, where I built laser-driven particle accelerators, ultrafast electron guns, ground- and space-based lidars, terahertz lasers, and frequency combs.
 I’ve worked at MIT, NASA, German Electron Synchrotron, and MIT Lincoln Lab.